 It could only be a PhoneBuff video if you find a robotic arm flicking through a smartphone.
 The latest video on the YouTube channel pits the Google Pixel 4 XL against the Apple iPhone 11 Pro Max in a performance test.
 To nobody’s surprise, the Apple flagship took the lead while the Pixel 4 XL did show some signs of improvement over its predecessor.
 Even if you don’t approve of such speed tests, they do bring out some crucial points on how a phone handles demanding conditions.
 Read More

 The folks over at Laptop Mag have undertaken a test that really piques our interest.
 The results show that T-Mobile smartphones consistently get the best battery life among the big four US carriers.
 The difference isn't insignificant either.
 We're talking about a steady gap of up to three hours, depending on the phone.

 In the chart below we see variation between the 2013 and 2014 versions of Samsung and HTC's flagships.
-Read More
+The starkest void is noticeable on the S4, where T-Mobile pulled in 6 hours and 42 minutes compared to the 4 hours and 1 minute of the second-place competitor, AT&T. Read More

 At Google I/O last week, Google announced Project Volta, its effort to change and drastically improve how Android manages battery life.
 Since then the folks over at Ars Technica have downloaded the publicly available L developer preview build and put it through its paces.
 Is there a noticeable difference?
 Yes, apparently.
 They were able to get an an extra two hours of battery life out of their Nexus 5, an improvement of thirty-six percent.
 Regardless of how exact these numbers are, the difference suggests good things.